formalmethods/formalmethods.github.io/_posts/2017-09-20-machine-precise-verification-of-lustre-specifications.md

 Lustre is used mostly in avionics and automotive domains, but it finds applications also in nuclear plants and industrial automation.
 Airbus, United Technologies, Ansaldo, Rockwell-Collins, Schneider Electric, Siemens are just a few examples of companies that employ Lustre for the specification of safety-critical systems.

-The following example shows a simple integer counter initialized to 0, and incremented by 1 at each clock tic, unless a reset signal comes to restore the value to 0.
+The following example, `counter.lus` shows a simple integer counter initialized to 0, and incremented by 1 at each clock tic, unless a reset signal comes to restore the value to 0.

 {% highlight lustre %}
-node counter (reset : bool) returns (c : int) let
+node counter (reset : bool) returns (c : int);
+let
     c = 0 -> if reset then 0 else (pre c) + 1;
 tel